thellimist/bitses/_analyses/trusttoken-thellimist.md

   can be staked.
 Otherwise, the benefit of the coin will be decreased significantly.
 - TrustToken value will increase based on the dividend the token can provide.
-  More tokenized assets means more probably of an asset with higher dividends.
+  More tokenized assets means more probability of an asset with higher dividends.